MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/image.md

 Image,Active,-20,0,ClientIdGoesHere,,My Image,https://contoso.com/PhotoStock_123.jpg,
 ```

-If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkImage* object (coming soon), instead of calling the service operations directly and writing custom code to parse each field in the bulk file.
+If you are using the [Bing Ads SDKs](../guides/client-libraries.md) for .NET, Java, or Python, you can save time using the [BulkServiceManager](../guides/sdk-bulk-service-manager.md) to upload and download the *BulkImage* object, instead of calling the service operations directly and writing custom code to parse each field in the bulk file.

 ```csharp
 var uploadEntities = new List<BulkEntity>();